 What is Block DX¶

-Block DX is a fully decentralized and trustless exchange built on the Blocknet Protocol.
+Block DX is the fastest, most secure, most reliable, and most decentralized exchange (DEX), built on the Blocknet Protocol.
 Block DX mimics a centralized exchange experience, but enables traders to conduct exchanges directly from their respective wallets instead of through an intermediary.
 Here are some benefits to using Block DX:

 - Safe Trading - There’s no middlemen or intermediaries.
 Funds remain in each party’s wallets and are not entrusted to a third party at any stage (non-custodial).
 Your funds are always in your control.